 You can of course do lots of other things to lower the cost of your insurance.
 If you’re a new driver you’ll be well aware of just how expensive insurance can be – but by choosing your car wisely, you could save yourself some serious cash.
 And if you know you’re a good driver then consider a telematics policy which will mean that your premium’s based on your skills behind the wheel rather than the driving of everyone else in your age group.

 If you are a young or inexperienced driver you could add a parent with a good driving history to your policy as a named driver – not the main driver – and their experience might help to reduce your premium.
 You might also consider tweaking your job title or if you live in a high insurance premium postcode (London and Manchester, we’re looking at you) then you could move (drastic), because where you live also affects your premium.
+Use our car insurance calculator to work out how much you could save.
 But the most obvious way to save money is right here at comparethemarket.com We’ll bring you quotes from all our trusted partners so that all you have to do is pick one that’ll save you lots of money – it’s easy and quick so let’s start comparing.